trustwallet/wallet-core/docs/Contributing.md

     - [ ] Write interface for signing transactions.
 - [ ] Validate generated code in Android an iOS projects.
 Write integration tests for each.

+Also check out the [Adding Support for a New Blockchain](https://github.com/TrustWallet/wallet-core/wiki/Adding-Support-for-a-New-Blockchain) document.

 ## Releasing

 ### iOS